The Runaway Pony

 The sign struck several of the cars as the panicked horse, eyes wild, raced on through.
 I yelled a warning to Art who managed to jump back into the car through his open door just in time to escape getting trampled.
 At the same time, I jumped onto the trunk of his car which I then rolled off and down the bank, escaping injury myself.

 The horse continued running about three quarters of a mile before it finally stopped as the sign it was still dragging became tangled in some heavy brush near the road.
-A woman on hand, experienced with horses, went and tended to the distraught animal until it calmed down and its owner returned.
+A woman on hand, experienced with horses, tended the distraught animal until it calmed down and its owner returned.

 You are welcome to share Joe’s stories, in their entirety, showing Joe or his guest writer, when applicable, as the author.
 Copyright protected © Joe Campolo Jr